peterjc/thapbi-pict/docs/examples/recycled_water/pipeline.rst

 using the default of ``onebp``.
 With the narrower set of *Phytophthora* sequences and comparatively well sampled database, that was a good default.
-Recall running with the *Phytophthora* defaults gave a taxonomic assignment for 2126870 of 2608541 reads - which was 82% of 2.6 million reads.
+Recall running with the *Phytophthora* defaults gave a taxonomic assignment for 2126870 of 2608939 reads - which was 82% of 2.6 million reads.

-Here with our relatively sparse database, the ``onebp`` method is perhaps overly strict - only 36% of the reads were matched (3578362 of 9958427).
+Here with our relatively sparse database, the ``onebp`` method is perhaps overly strict - only 33% of the reads were matched (3578362 of 10966156).
-However, with the different primer settings, we are examining almost ten million reads (nearly four times as many), so we're doing about twice as well in terms of number of raw reads with a classification.
+However, with the different primer settings, we are examining over ten million reads (nearly four times as many), so we're doing about twice as well in terms of number of raw reads with a classification.